apache/spark/docs/howto/use-alternative-secrets-backend.rst

 Hashicorp Vault Secrets Backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To enable Hashicorp vault to retrieve connection, specify :py:class:`~airflow.providers.hashicorp.secrets.vault.VaultBackend` as the ``backend`` in  ``[secrets]`` section of ``airflow.cfg``.
+To enable Hashicorp vault to retrieve Airflow connection/variable, specify :py:class:`~airflow.providers.hashicorp.secrets.vault.VaultBackend` as the ``backend`` in  ``[secrets]`` section of ``airflow.cfg``.

 Here is a sample configuration: